PurdueRCAC/hands-on-with-anvil/challenges/Python_Cupy_Basics/README.md

 > Before setting up your environment, you must exit and log back in so that you have a fresh login shell.
 This is to ensure that no previously activated environments exist in your $PATH environment variable.
 Additionally, you should execute module reset.
 >>  ---

-First, we will unload all the current modules that you may have previously loaded on Frontier and then immediately load the default modules.
+First, we will unload all the current modules that you may have previously loaded on Anvil and then immediately load the default modules.
 Assuming you cloned the repository in your home directory:

 ```bash